Moira MacTaggert: Early years

-Moira's connection to the X-Men began long before the team formed.
-The silent partner in the founding of Xavier's School for Gifted Youngsters and co-creator of Cerebro, Moira assisted Xavier in helping the young Jean Grey recover after the traumatic triggering of her mutant abilities.

 Moira was a kind woman who took to helping humans and mutants alike.
-She rescued a young Rahne Sinclair (Wolfsbane) from an angry mob, and adopted the girl.
+She rescued a young Rahne Sinclair from an angry mob and adopted her.
 She even attempted to treat Xavier's son, a mutant known as Legion who suffered from dissociative identity disorder.
-When a confused, traumatized Cable first arrived from the future, he washed up in Scotland unable to speak English, and it was Moira who stood up for him against an angry mob.
-Taking him back to Muir Island, he scanned her mind and learned English in the process, as well as the truth about her son, and promised to keep her secrets.
-She taught him literature and the customs of the time and introduced him to Xavier.
+When a confused, traumatized Cable first arrived from the future, he washed up in Scotland unable to speak English, with Moira standing up for him against an angry mob.
+Moira taught Cable literature and the customs of the time and introduced him to Xavier.
 They became close friends ever since, being the first kind person Cable met in the present timeline, her later death devastating him enough to leave the X-Men.
-When Magneto was reduced to infancy, he was entrusted to Moira's care on Muir Island, where she altered his genetic code in an attempt to keep him from reverting to villainy.